manjulananduri/manjulananduri.github.io/_posts/2023-10-22-chatgpt-jokes.md

 Alright let's get started.

-In case if you missed it, you can check other promtps here :
+In case if you missed it, you can check other posts here :

 [150+ Midjourney prompts for t-shirt design](/midjourney-prompts-for-tshirt-design/)